MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 First I added tests in [!3](https://gitlab.com/gromacs/tng/-/merge_requests/3) which then revealed problems in the base API that were fixed in [!6](https://gitlab.com/gromacs/tng/-/merge_requests/6), [!12](https://gitlab.com/gromacs/tng/-/merge_requests/12) and [!17](https://gitlab.com/gromacs/tng/-/merge_requests/17).
-I then made these additional tests into a formal test suite employing googletest in [!16](https://gitlab.com/gromacs/tng/-/merge_requests/16), [!20](https://gitlab.com/gromacs/tng/-/merge_requests/20) and [!21](https://gitlab.com/gromacs/tng/-/merge_requests/21).
+I then made these additional tests into a formal test suite employing
+GoogleTest in [!16](https://gitlab.com/gromacs/tng/-/merge_requests/16), [!20](https://gitlab.com/gromacs/tng/-/merge_requests/20) and [!21](https://gitlab.com/gromacs/tng/-/merge_requests/21).
 This revealed some more API elements that could be improved which were touched up in [!22](https://gitlab.com/gromacs/tng/-/merge_requests/22), [!23](https://gitlab.com/gromacs/tng/-/merge_requests/23) and [!25](https://gitlab.com/gromacs/tng/-/merge_requests/25).

-Using googletest, a typical regression test looked a lot like this:
+Using GoogleTest, a typical regression test looked a lot like this:

 ```c++
 TEST_F(ArgonCompressedTest, BoxShapeValues)